 (3) After the date so fixed the chief executive officer is at liberty to distribute in accordance with this Act, the sum from time to time available to be applied in reimbursement under sections 116 and 117, having regard only to judgments and claims allowed against the Fidelity Account.

 [Section 123 amended by No. 29 of 1982 s.
-12; No. 77 of 2006 s.
-17; No. 58 of 2010 s.
+12; No. 77 of 2006 Sch.
+1 cl.
+147(2); No. 58 of 2010 s.
 114.]

-124. Documents etc. may be required to support claims
+124. Documents etc. to support claims, CEO may require

 The chief executive officer may at any time and from time to time require production and delivery to the chief executive officer of securities and documents necessary to support any claim made, or available for that purpose, or for the purpose of exercising the State’s rights against any defaulting licensee and may on default of delivery of those securities or documents reject the claim.